-One of the goals of the Grace Place for Children and Families (Elementary School) 21st CCLC program is to continue activities beneficial to students and their families after the five-year project period is over.
-Programs receive 100% funding for the first year of the program, followed by 5% funding reductions in each of the next four years.
-Therefore, programs are required to demonstrate how the program will become self-sustaining both within and beyond the five years of initial funding.
+Grace Place for Children and Families holds a core value to provide opportunities for people and organizations to experience the power of working together to transform lives and improve the quality of life in their community.
+One of the goals of the Grace Place for Children and Families 21st CCLC program is to continue activities beneficial to students and their families after the five-year project period is over.
+Programs received 100% funding for the first two years of the program, followed by a pre-planned funding reduction of 20% in the final three years.
+Therefore, programs were required to demonstrate how the program would become self-sustaining both within and beyond the five years of initial funding.
 In addition, all programs in Florida are expected to maintain the size and scope of their programs and are forbidden from reducing the quantity or quality of services, the number of children, or the length of operation to account for the reduced funding.
 Moreover, Florida 21st CCLC programs are not generally permitted to charge any fees to students or parents in association with 21st CCLC programming without authorization from the Florida Department of Education (FDOE) and this program has not received such authorization.